-Before you start making your interior all comfy and cozy, take these steps to make sure the outside of your home is prepared to withstand the brunt of the cold, snow and ice.
+Before you start making your interior cozy, take these steps to make sure the outside of your home is prepared to withstand the brunt of the winter cold, snow and ice.

-Clean up the remnants of fall.
-Much like the spring cleaning you do inside each year, plan on fall cleaning outside.
+Clean your gutters.
+Much like the spring cleaning you do inside, plan on fall cleaning outside.
 Remove leaves and debris from roofs, gutters and around your home to prevent water and ice build-up and mold growth.
 While you’re outside, check for other signs of wear to the exterior of your home.

 Prep your snow removal tools.
 Have your snow shovels and sidewalk salt ready for anything winter brings.
 Keeping your driveway clear from snow and ice is a must to keep you family safe, but clearing your sidewalk is your responsibility to your neighbors.
-Not only will you make it easier for neighbors to go for a stroll or walk their dog, but you’ll also be protecting them from slipping and falling — and you might be protecting yourself from any legal liabilities, too.
+Not only will you make it easier for neighbors to go for a stroll, but you’ll also be protecting them from slipping and falling — and you might be protecting yourself from any legal liabilities, too.

 Prepare your lawn for winter.
-If the ground isn’t frozen and there isn’t snow and ice on it yet, you can still get your lawn ready to handle the harsh cold and bounce back with warmer weather in the spring.
-Removing piles of leaves and fertilizing your lawn is a great start, but there are plenty of other ways to keep your lawn healthy while it’s freezing cold outside.
+If the ground isn’t frozen, you can still get your lawn ready to handle the harsh cold and bounce back with warmer weather in the spring.
+Start with removing piles of leaves and fertilizing your lawn, and consider these other ways to keep your lawn healthy while it’s freezing cold outside.

 Look for air leaks.
 Winterizing against drafts will help keep your home nice and cozy and lower your heating bills.
 Things like winter-weather stripping and draft stoppers are easy to install and even easier to remove when warmer weather rolls around.
 To go the extra mile, only use your kitchen and bathroom exhaust fans when you absolutely have to — they pull hot air out of your home and can represent a small increase in your heating bill.